torproject/torspec/proposals/316-flashflow.md

   traffic it handles according to the torrc option/consensus parameter.

-The relay decrypts and echos back all MSM_ECHO cells it receives on measurement connections until it has reported its amount of background traffic the same number of times as there are seconds in the measurement (e.g. 30 per-second reports for a 30 second measurement).
-After sending the last MSM_BG cell, the relay drops all buffered MSM_ECHO cells, closes all measurement connections, and exits measurement mode.
+The relay decrypts and echos back all MEAS_ECHO cells it receives on measurement connections until it has reported its amount of background traffic the same number of times as there are seconds in the measurement (e.g. 30 per-second reports for a 30 second measurement).
+After sending the last MEAS_BG cell, the relay drops all buffered MEAS_ECHO cells, closes all measurement connections, and exits measurement mode.

 During the measurement the relay targets a ratio of background traffic